 ➢ Networking and communication—so that every parish may have resources and knowledge that promote sustainable living and to educate ourselves about other efforts being made by church or secular earth-keeping organizations

 ➢ Spiritual practices and grounding—to serve as a clearing house for liturgical and theological resources and to promote and encourage their use so that the people of the Diocese may become more engaged in climate justice and discover a deeper relationship with God through caring for creation.

 The newly formed Climate Justice Council held its first meeting on February 28, 2021.
 Made up of 12 members from across the state to date, the Council is already busy at work.
 Members have provided the Earth Week Liturgy resource you see below, created a policy briefing for a meeting the Bishop attended with Sen. King, and are drafting a climate resolution for Diocesan Convention!
-Legislative updates are provided by Director of Advocacy and Networks for the Episcopal Diocese of Maine, John Hennessy, who on behalf of the Council has submitted testimony in support of LD 480, a Constitutional amendment ensuring a right for all Mainers to a healthy environment.
+Legislative updates are provided by Director of Public Advocacy for the Episcopal Diocese of Maine, John Hennessy, who on behalf of the Council has submitted testimony in support of LD 480, a Constitutional amendment ensuring a right for all Mainers to a healthy environment.
 Two members have been appointed to represent the Council on the Diocesan Justice Commission.
 The Council will be seeking active youth participation.

 A Liturgy for You - "Restoring Our World, Our Common Home"